Looking for the best insurance as a digital nomad in Canada?

 Our Recommendation

-For digital nomads in Canada, we recommend Genki for comprehensive coverage with low deductibles essential for Canada's visitor healthcare costs.
-SafetyWing works well for budget-conscious nomads primarily visiting in warmer months.
+For digital nomads in Canada, many travellers choose Genki for comprehensive coverage with low deductibles essential for Canada's visitor healthcare costs.
+SafetyWing works well for nomads primarily visiting in warmer months who want travel extras bundled in.